Harvey71/emdr/README.md

 _**Some notes:**_
 - The controller software now supports any of the four recommended microcontrollers and detect them automatically
 - If you want to use the buzzers, you also have to replace the microcontroller there.
-But I haven't done the work to adapt the firmware and provide wiring schematics yet.
-In my experience, most users just go with the light bar.
-Please let me know if you need the buzzers and I will provide it.
-(Maybe it will take some time, as this is still just my hobby.)
+Please see below.

 ### Buzzers